-□ Lifesaving Sport Fundamentals: The Lifesaving Sport

-Fundamentals program offers a recreational introduction to lifesaving sport skills while teaching team building, fair play, ethics in sport and personal responsibility.
+□ Lifesaving Sport Fundamentals: This program offers a recreational introduction to lifesaving sport skills while teaching team building, fair play, ethics in sport and personal responsibility.
 The Fundamentals program is a five-level progression that builds on learn-to-swim skills for kids (approx. 8-12 years).
-The Pool module is now available; the Waterfront module is in development.